bazelbuild/proposals/designs/2019-11-11-target-platform-constraints.md

 # Proposal: A check method that takes a constraint value label

-One option is to expose a method (on `SkylarkRuleContextApi`) to check whether a given constraint value is present.
+We can add a method (on `SkylarkRuleContextApi`) to check whether a given constraint value is present.
 The value passed would need to be a valid `ConstraintValueInfo` provider, obtained by an implicit depdency on the constraint value definition that is to be checked.
 This ensures both that the